GSA/hackathon-acquisition-gateway/README.md

-# CX Hackathon - eLibrary
+# CX Hackathon - Acquisition Gateway

-This repository accepts submissions for the eLibrary app during the CX Hackathon.
+This repository accepts submissions for the Acquisition Gateway app during the CX Hackathon.

 ## Instructions